Middle School (5th-8th) FAQs

 Q: What is the student/teacher ratio?

-A: Classes are capped at 12 students for Middle School.
+A: Classes are capped at 14 students in the Middle School.
 Smaller class sizes mean more individualized attention and also allow the teacher greater ease in adapting to the learning styles of the individual students.
 You won’t find many programs that have such a low student to teacher ratio (and most will not even state a maximum class size on their website or in their materials).
-We feel strongly, however, that class sizes should be stated, as there is a big difference between a class of twelve and a class of twenty-five.
+We feel strongly, however, that class sizes should be stated, as there is a big difference between a class of fourteen and a class of twenty-five.
 We believe that small class sizes are essential to our model, as this allows our teachers to easily get to know and understand each of their students as individual learners, which then allows for greater collaboration between home and school.

 Q: How is the Middle School at CHLG organized?